Written By Sam Heward

 Now, in its 34th year, the event has been described as the “toughest footrace” on earth and has entered the bucket lists of many runners, adventurers and explorers the world over.
 An undoubtably amazing experience, here we ask whether it is the be all and end all of multi-stage running or whether instead an Ultra X might be the thing for you.

 Why do an Ultra X?

-1) The Price: In 2018 the Marathon Des Sables cost £4,250 per person, add in the cost of all your equipment and mandatory kit and you are looking at having to take out a small mortgage to participate in the event.
-Our passion is making multi-day racing more accessible and as such for £4,250 you could compete in Ultra X Sri Lanka, Jordan and Mexico in 2019 and have a little cash left over!
+In 2018, the Marathon des Sables cost £4,250 per person.
+Add in the cost of all your equipment and mandatory kit and you are looking at having to take out a small mortgage to participate in the event.
+Our passion is making multi-day racing more accessible and as such for £4,250 you could compete in Ultra X Sri Lanka, Ultra X Jordan and Ultra X Mexico in 2019 and still have a little cash left over!

-3) Runner Care: The Marathon Des Sables is famed for its doctrotters, and the immaculate white tent where competitors are able to lie down to have their blisters treated is indeed incredible and something to look forward to after the sand has taken its toll.
-However, where the MDS has Doc Trotters, Ultra X has Just One Body; an expert team of sports massage trained osteopaths at checkpoints and the finish line each day.
-We aim to have one osteo for every ten runners and most competitors will get over an hour or more of personal treatment over the week!
-Of course, we also have a team of doctors on site to cover any foot troubles aswell!
+The Marathon des Sables is famed for its Doc Trotters, and the immaculate white tent where competitors are able to lie down to have their blisters treated is indeed incredible and something to look forward to after the sand has taken its toll.
+However, where the MDS has Doc Trotters, Ultra X has Exile Medics and Just One Body: an expert team of expedition medics and sports massage trained osteopaths at checkpoints and the finish line each day.
+We aim to have one medic and one osteo for every ten runners and most competitors will get over an hour or more of personal treatment over the week!